Ethereotek/iTAT/README.md

 # Telegraf for Touch

+## Updates
+1. All documented HTTP endpoints now all return valid data
+2. The command to start the telegraf process is now run directly by the subprocess module instead of through a .cmd file, meaning it should actually start on your computer.
+The process object is also stored in the Telegraf extension, and terminated with a call to that object, meaning termination is now much safer.
+It should be noted that during testing, stopping the telelgraf process sometimes resulted in a NoneType error, however, this was likely due to reinitializing the Telegraf extension.
+If this occurs, telegraf can be stopped from Task Manager.
+3. POSIX and date-formatted timestamps are now available for all parent metrics
+4. The webserver now responds to the telegraf process.
+Previously, it returned nothing, meaning telegraf would concatenate each batch of metrics, and the TelegrafMetrics object would grow larger with each update.

 ## 1	Introduction
 iTAT (Integrated Telegraf Agent for TouchDesigner) runs a Telegraf agent as a subprocess of TouchDesigner.
 Telegraf is an open source software from InfluxData that collects hardware metrics.
 Upon receiving the first batch of metrics, iTAT will automatically build out an HTTP API based on the host system.
 The API is accessible at `http://<host-IP>:10180/api/<metric url>`.
 The metrics are also accessible as a list of dictionaries (based on Telegraf’s JSON output), or a prettified version as a dictionary keyed by each metric name.